dchang56/chief_complaints/README.md

 # Classifying free-text chief complaints in the Emergency Department using BERT

-## what are chief complaints and why are they important

-## what did we do
+Repository for the paper Generating Contextual Embeddings for Emergency Department Chief Complaints using BERT (submitted to JAMIA)

-We trained a clinical BERT model 1.8 million visits from 2013-2018 in the Yale hospital system to map free-text chief complaints to structured categories of presenting problems.
+A clinical BERT model was trained on 1.8 million emergency department chief complaints to classify free-text chief complaints to provider-assigned labels (also known as presenting problems).

-## How? brief summary of training

-train.py in training folder.
-If you have any questions, email me
+This repository contains the code used for the project.
+Most notably, we provide a script `predict.py` and instructions for generating predictions for custom chief complaint datasets using our pretrained models.

 ## Pretrained models

-Download pretrained models and accompanying files from: https://drive.google.com/drive/folders/13GpWRlJCt8Sv_8fpR1nLkIGiIn4aFuAO?usp=sharing
+Download the pretrained models and accompanying files from: https://drive.google.com/drive/folders/13GpWRlJCt8Sv_8fpR1nLkIGiIn4aFuAO?usp=sharing

-Use the following command to extract:
+Use the following command to extract the archive:

 `tar -xzvf [archivename]`

-There are 4 options for pretrained models based on the different versions of training data (subsets with 29, 117, 260, and 434 possible labels).
+There are 4 versions for pretrained models based on the different subsets of training data used (subsets with 29, 117, 260, and 434 most frequently occuring labels).
 Each folder contains 4 files:

 `label_map.json`: a dictionary mapping labels to integers.